Policy objectives of the National Energy policy for Curaçao

 Areas for attention of market regulation

-The areas for attention of BT&P in the regulation of the energy market, are to be distinguished as follows:
+The areas for attention of BT&P at the regulation of the energy market, are to be distinguished as follows:

 - Price regulation